0.7 to 0.8 Upgrade Guide

 materialization runtime.
 Customers should instead upgrade their Feature Views &

-Tables by setting the tecton_materialization_runtime
+Tables by setting the tecton_materialization_runtime parameter when upgrading

 their SDK to a new minor version or when recommended by Tecton Support.
 Tecton